acsbendi/Build-SFML-For-Android-On-Windows/README.md

 ### ● If you don't have NDK installed:

 You can install the newest version before building SFML, by executing `download-ndk-and-build-sfml.bat`.
 You can also specify where to install ndk, by providing an absolute path to the script.
-For example, if you want to install it in D:\Android, then you should run `download-ndk-and-build-sfml.bat D:\AndroidL`.
+For example, if you want to install it in D:\Android, then you should run `download-ndk-and-build-sfml.bat D:\Android`.

+### Path to the downloaded SFML repository

+The script will download SFML, to %userprofile%\SFML.
+For example, if your username is Foo, you will be able to find the downloaded SFML repository at C:\Users\Foo\SFML.